youkergav/Malbench/README.md

 ### Why Use Malbench?
 Malware detection tools are an essential component of any computer security strategy, but they are not foolproof.
 New techniques and methods are constantly being developed to evade detection.
 It is important to regularly test and evaluate the effectiveness of detection tools to ensure that we are keeping up with these evolving threats.

 With all the different features and algorithms of modern antivirus solutions, it can be hard to find practical and objective results on what-all they defend against.
-Malbench can be leveraged to bulk-test known malware samples against n antivirus solutions to deliver real and practical results.
+Malbench can be leveraged to bulk-test known malware samples against antivirus solutions to deliver real and practical results.
 This is done by automatically launching multiple malware payloads on a system and seeing what samples are detected and which ones were evaded.
 With Malbench, users can customize their testing to meet their specific needs, selecting the malware samples they want to run, and the duration of a test.

 ## Installation
 1. Clone the repository: